-The impact of poverty and homelessness on children and young people in Australia children (16.6%).
-This equates to 1 in 8 adults and 1 in 6 children living in poverty in Australia.(1) Poverty is one of the main reasons why families become homeless.
-They don't have enough money for the basics and have very limited access to affordable and available housing.
+The impact of poverty and homelessness on children and young people in Australia Poverty 3.3 million people (13.4%) live below the poverty line (50% of median income), including 761,000 children (16.6%).
+This equates to 1 in 8 adults and 1 in 6 children living in poverty in Australia.
+(1) Economic disadvantage accounts for 27% of all child maltreatment cases in Australia, with the strongest links found in physical abuse, sexual abuse, and exposure to domestic violence.(5) Poverty can be the result of many social, economic and health-related factors.
+Individual factors, such as low educational attainment, unemployment, experience of family and domestic violence, ill health (including mental health issues) and disability, trauma, and substance misuse.(2) 90% of Australians agree that the rising cost-of-living crisis is pushing more families into poverty.(3) Definition of homelessness Data on homelessness comes from the ABS Census of Population and Housing collected by the Australian Bureau of Statistics (ABS) every 5 years, with the most recent data available for 2021.

-Poverty

-3.3 million people (13.4%) live below the poverty line (50% of median income), including

-Poverty can be the result of many social, economic and health-related factors.
-Individual factors, such as low educational attainment, unemployment, experience of family and domestic violence, ill health (including mental health issues) and disability, trauma, and substance misuse.
-(2)

-90% of australians agree that the rising cost-of-living crisis is pushing more families into poverty.
-(6)

-Definition of homelessness

-Data on homelessness comes from the ABS Census of Population and Housing collected by the Australian Bureau of Statistics (ABS) every 5 years, with the most recent data available for 2021.

 According to the ABS, a person is considered to be experiencing homelessness if they are: